Arhian99/landing-page/README.md

 # landing-page
 This is a practice project from the TOP curriculum practicing HTML and CSS.

+(No mobile support yet.)